Overview of Irish Trails

 There is a large variety of walking and cycling trails available for people to use and enjoy in Ireland.
 Horse riding and canoe trails are also being developed.
 While there are many trails within the country, all trails listed on this website are waymarked with directional signs to assist users along the route.

-Cycling trails vary from relaxed, off-road low land trails suitable for all, to more rugged and challenging mountain bike trails.
+Cycling trails vary from relaxed, off-road flat land trails suitable for all, to more rugged and challenging mountain bike trails.
 Road based routes are also available catering for all abilities from the casual to the experienced cyclist.

 A large network of National Waymarked Trails have been established for walkers ranging in distance from 25km to over 200km.
 Many of these trails can be enjoyed as day walks or can be walked in their entirety over a number of days.
 In recent years a growing number of shorter looped walks have been put in place linking into National Waymarked Trails.

-Coillte - Ireland's state forestry company provide recreational trails in its forest properties throughout the country.
+Coillte, Ireland's state forestry company, provide recreational trails in its forest properties throughout the country.
 Coillte also facilitates and manages a number of off-road cycling trails.

-- Walking Trails: Refers to waymarked walking trails
+- Walking Trails: Refers to waymarked walking trails.

-- Cycling - Off Road: Refers to low level / easy cycling trails (suitable for family groups)
+- Cycling - Off-Road: Refers to low level / easy cycling trails (suitable for family groups).

-- Cycling - On Road: Refers to waymarked cycling routes on public roads.
+- Cycling - On-Road: Refers to waymarked cycling routes on public roads.

 - Mountain Biking Trails: Refers to technical / waymarked trails suitable for mountain biking only.

-- Walking / Cycling Trails: Refers to trails that are developed for both walking and cycling sometimes referred to as Greenways.
+- Walking / Cycling Trails: Refers to trails that are developed for both walking and cycling, sometimes referred to as Greenways.

-- Horse Riding Trails: Refers to trails that are developed for horse riding (none listed at present)
+- Horse Riding Trails: Refers to trails that are developed for horse riding (none listed at present).

-- Canoe Trails: Refers to water based trails that are developed for kayaking and paddle touring (none listed at present)
+- Canoe Trails: Refers to water based trails that are developed for kayaking and paddle touring (none listed at present).

-Irish Trails Standards & Trail Quality
+Irish Trails Standards and Trail Quality